 Although he never married, he was not the lone wolf that he was previously thought to be.
 He had a wide circle of friends and acquaintances in Kalamazoo whom you will meet here.
 He was also involved in volunteer organizations and participated in charitable events that benefited the community.
 You will read reviews and descriptions of songs, dances, and skits.
 Nor was he estranged from his family as previously thought.
 Orville made numerous trips to visit his family back in New York and they came to Michigan to visit him, some of which will help date his arrival in Kalamazoo.
 He also had his share of personal troubles later in life and his family was there for him.

 The purpose of this book is to bring Orville’s story to light and add it to the history of the Gibson Company.
 He had been a successful independent luthier for years before the company was created.
 His story is relevant.
 It is an important one that can teach us things about friends, perseverance, and facing life’s challenges.
 It teaches us about the difficulties and rewards of change and progress.
 In addition, this book makes an effort to give the reader a glimpse of the company from Orville’s perspective.

 A secondary purpose is to provide material in such a way, through endnotes and resources consulted, that future researchers can continue to discover new information about Orville, his life, and his instrument output.
 His story matters.
-After all, it’s been ninety-eight years since his passing and we’re still talking about him.
+After all, it’s been one hundred years since his passing and we’re still talking about him.